10x-Engineers/Infinite-ISP_FPGABinaries/README.md

 4. Power up the Kria KV260 board and follow the [steps](https://docs.xilinx.com/r/en-US/ug1089-kv260-starter-kit/Ethernet-Recovery-Tool) for loading the on-board Xilinx Image Recovery Tool.
 5. Upload the desired binary file (e.g. Infinite-ISP_v1.1-AR1335-1080p.bin) provided in the release on the Kria KV260 AI Starter Kit.
 6. Reset the Kria KV260 board and visualize the Infinite-ISP output on your monitor screen.
-7. Connect the USB cable with the JTAG/USB port on Kria to read the messages over UART.
+7. Connect the USB cable with the JTAG/USB port on Kria to read the messages over serial interface (baud rate 115200).
-8. RAW-ISPout image pair and Burst Capture frames dump in SD Card status will be displayed over UART.
+8. RAW-ISPout image pair and Burst Capture frames dump in SD Card status will be displayed over serial interface.
 9. Once SD Card dumps are complete, you can remove the SD card from the Kria board.
 10. Extract the dumped single RAW-ISPout pair and Burst Capture frames from the SD card and visualize them using provided scripts.